haberdashPI/vscode-master-key/README.md

   you can query for just the keybindings that have that key sequence as a prefix.
 4. Easily repeat any sequences of existing commands by recording them (keyboard macros), so long as the commands are defined through Master Key.
-It is easy to take existing commands from another extension add and them to Master Key's keybinding file, just copy/past from the default keybindings.
+It is easy to take existing commands from another extension and add them to Master Key's keybinding file, just copy/paste from the default keybindings.

 To create your own custom keybindings, you express them in a special file, which supports a superset of the standard VSCode keybinding format.
 You can start by copy/pasting your existing keybindings or build from one of the existing Master Key presets.
-In addition to JSON, Master Keys also supports TOML and YAML file formats.
+In addition to JSON, Master Keys also supports TOML and YAML file formats and can import your existing keybindings into any of these three formats.

 Master Key's file format extends VSCode's built in keybinding format in several ways.